na-na-hi/renget/archive/okym8.md

 [USA] | The story of the banished American Sally McCathy.
 [FDC] | Fight Dub Club - everything surrounding the first major live exam in the Hero Program.
 [DDI] | Doki Doki Intrigue - a pair of students uncover a conspiracy within the Shiketsu staff.
-[TRN] | Karabura decides to throw a major tournament to show up an industry rival.
+[TOR] | Karabura decides to throw a major tournament to show up an industry rival.
 [FIV] | Globally infamous hitmen 'The Five' become entangled in the lives of schoolchildren.
 [BIL] | The talented senior King Billy crosses paths with the freshmen.
 [BCH] | The beach day episode.